top of page

 DIGITAL SKILLS TRAINING

-We provide community members with one-on-one help and lead community trainings to learn how to effectively use technology.
+We provided community members with one-on-one help and lead community trainings to learn how to effectively use technology.

-Did you know, The CNS Digital Inclusion program is the result of a $380,369 funding award from the National Digital Inclusion Alliance (NDIA)?
-Learn more.
+Did you know, The CNS Digital Inclusion program was the result of a $380,369 funding award from the National Digital Inclusion Alliance (NDIA)?

 woman being interviewed on set by another woman